uw-cmg/MAST/MAST/doc/source/5_0_runningmast.rst

 The MAST monitor checks the status of all ingredients whose status is not yet complete.
 The MAST monitor updates each ingredient status in the recipe plan.

-Each ingredient is checked to see if it is complete (this is a redundant fast-forward check, since sometimes it is useful to copy over previously completed runs into a MAST ingredient directory.)
+Each non-complete ingredient is checked to see if it is complete (this is a redundant fast-forward check, since sometimes it is useful to copy over previously completed runs into a MAST ingredient directory.)

 If complete, the ingredient updates its children and is changed to Complete